Iaramsri/OWASP-TOP-10-2025-TESTING-GUIDE/README.md

 | Logout followed by resource request | curl / browser | Session invalid; access denied |
 | MFA bypass via alternate endpoint | Manual flow testing | MFA policy enforced consistently |

 Remediation should favor standards-based auth, secure session handling, strong password hashing, MFA for sensitive use cases, generic failure messages, and throttling that makes bulk guessing materially harder.
-OWASP’s Authentication and Password Storage cheat sheets are particularly important for the implementation section of the README.
+OWASP’s Authentication and Password Storage cheat sheets are particularly important for the implementation section.

 ### Software or Data Integrity Failures

 **OWASP identifier:** A08:2025.
 OWASP describes this category as a failure to maintain trust boundaries and verify the integrity of software, code, and data artifacts, at a lower level than the broader supply-chain category.
 The examples OWASP calls out include plugins or libraries from untrusted sources and insecure CI/CD paths that consume unverified artifacts.
 Unsafe deserialization remains a core theme.

-The most useful way to explain this category in a README is to divide it into **artifact integrity** and **data trust**.
-Artifact integrity covers script and plugin trust, unsigned updates, unverified build outputs, improper CDN trust, and webhook or callback signatures.
-Data trust covers deserialization of hostile input, object attribute pollution, and acceptance of critical state data without integrity protection.
-OWASP’s Deserialization Cheat Sheet and Software Supply Chain Security Cheat Sheet are the best practical references.

 Manual testing should include tampering with signed-looking blobs, removing or changing webhook signature headers, altering serialized fields or signed cookies, forcing the application to process untrusted objects, and checking whether external scripts or update channels have integrity controls.
 Static review should look for dangerous native deserialization APIs, permissive object mapping, and trust of user-provided metadata in update or workflow logic.